The Latest: Trump Offers Mexico Aid Against Drug Cartels

 7:15 a.m.

-Mexico's top security official says at least 3 women and 6 children were slaughtered by cartel gunmen and one child is still missing in northern Mexico.
+Mexico's top security official says at least three women and six children were slaughtered by cartel gunmen and one child is still missing in northern Mexico.
 Relatives say the victims are U.S. citizens.

 Security Secretary Alfonso Durazo said Tuesday the gunmen may have mistaken the group's large SUVs for rival gangs.
 He said six children were wounded in the attack, and five have been transferred to hospitals in Phoenix, Arizona.